-We spoke to Dan Hardcastle about his decision to upload the 21-episode Planet Coaster playthough in one day.
+We spoke to Dan Hardcastle about his decision to upload his 21-episode Planet Coaster playthrough in one day.

-When asked what brought on the idea of a Netflix style approach to releasing the series, Dan says he “just wanted to see if it could be done!
+Asked what brought on the idea of a Netflix-style approach to releasing the series, Dan says he “just wanted to see if it could be done!

 — Matt Collins (@Mattophobia) November 12, 2017

-While commentators have had mixed opinions about the experiment, Dan anticipated that some people would unsubscribe from his channel as a result.
-He lost around 7,000 subscribers in two days but still remains positive, saying “Most people who left were likely just inactive subscribers who noticed me again.
+Commentators have had mixed opinions about the experiment, and Dan himself anticipated that some people would unsubscribe from his channel as a result.
+He confirms that he lost around 7,000 subscribers in two days, but still remains positive, saying: “Most people who left were likely just inactive subscribers who noticed me again.

-Despite this, views for videos in the series overall are skewed towards the early episodes, which easily break 100,000 views, while later episodes struggle to hit 10,000.
-However, it may still be that it’s too soon to tell how the series will be received.
+At the moment, view counts for videos in the series are highest on the early episodes, which easily break 100,000 views, while later episodes struggle to hit 10,000, but Dan says it’s too soon to assess the overall success of his experiment.

-“I’m going to give this series a couple of weeks and then pour over the analytics,” says Dan.
-“Even a few days after release like now I still don’t know what to make of it.
-Lots of people are using the like/dislike buttons to speak about how they enjoyed this release method more than anything right now but that should settle over time.”
+“I’m going to give this series a couple of weeks and then pore over the analytics,” says Dan.
+“Even a few days after release, like now, I still don’t know what to make of it.
+Lots of people are using the like and dislike buttons to speak about how they enjoyed this release method more than anything right now, but that should settle over time.”

-Read our event recap from HelloWorld.
-Alternatively, read how YouTube is restricting ‘creepy’ videos aimed at children.
+Read our event recap from HelloWorld, or read about how YouTube is restricting “creepy” videos aimed at children.